This post originally appeared on Inman, by Matt Bonelli.

 Sometimes though, those referrals come with a big price tag.
 In some cases, the referral fee is upward of 40 percent!
 But, better to have business that you otherwise would not have had, correct?

 Here’s the interesting part.
-According to the National Association of Realtors, 88 percent of buyers and 84 percent of sellers would refer their agent to another person.
+According to the National Association of Agents, 88 percent of buyers and 84 percent of sellers would refer their agent to another person.

 That’s just your clients.
 Imagine the willingness of your family and friends to refer you to others.
 If this is true, then why do we continuously fail at taking care of referral sources that don’t have a real estate license?

 This is what it looks like:

 You are willing to give 25 percent to 40 percent of your gross income on a transaction to someone just because they have a real estate license.
 If the referral is coming through your broker’s network, you may not even know the referring agent!

 When your friend or neighbor sends you a piece of business, the common response is a nice “thank you” and maybe a gift card or a bottle of wine.

 It’s time to change that.
 Here are five ways you can create more referrals, for less money and “wow” your sphere of influence all at the same time.

 Create an account to save money that you can use to thank the people who refer you business.
 Put a percentage of your commissions from every deal into this account; say, up to 10 percent.

 It’s a lot easier to thank people when you know what their likes and interests are.
 You do not want to be the person that sends a Starbucks gift card to someone who hates coffee.